 Our imaging process prioritizes both accuracy and your comfort throughout the experience:

-Preparation requirements are minimal - no fasting, contrast restrictions, or complicated protocols.* Simply wear comfortable clothing without metal components.
+- Preparation requirements are minimal: No fasting, contrast restrictions, or complicated protocols.* Simply wear comfortable clothing without metal components.

-The scanning process typically takes 45 minutes for comprehensive evaluation.
-You’ll lie comfortably while our advanced equipment creates detailed images of your lymphatic system and surrounding structures.
+- The scanning process typically takes 45 minutes for comprehensive evaluation.
+You'll lie comfortably while our advanced equipment creates detailed images of your lymphatic system and surrounding structures.

-Immediate peace of mind comes from knowing you’re getting answers rather than continuing to wonder.
+- Immediate peace of mind comes from knowing you're getting answers rather than continuing to wonder.
 Our board-certified radiologists review your images promptly, providing detailed reports about any findings.

-Clear next steps follow every scan.
-Whether your results show normal findings, benign changes, or areas requiring further evaluation, you’ll have a clear path forward.
+- Clear next steps follow every scan.
+Whether your results show normal findings, benign changes, or areas requiring further evaluation, you'll have a clear path forward.

 Taking Control of Your Health Journey